 It is normal for pound cakes to have a crack after baking because it is a denser cake and the exterior finishes cooking first forcing the batter to rise, creating a crack on the top.
 If desired, place a thin strip of cold butter into the center of the cake.
 This will guide the air to escape through there, resulting in a beautiful center crack once baked.

 Bake for 40-50 minutes until the cake springs back in the center when gently pressed and a skewer inserted comes out clean.
 The cake will look deep brown in color.
 Let it cool in the pan for 5 minutes before transferring to a cooling rack.

-Once cooled, keep cake at room temperature for 2-3 days in an air tight container.
+For the most tender pound cake texture, keep cake at room temperature for 2-3 days in an air tight container once cooled.
 If placing in the fridge, let it come back to room temperature before serving, about 20-30 minutes.
 This cake also freezes beautifully, just wrap with plastic wrap and then with aluminum, it will keep well for 2 months.
-It’s convenient like one of those frozen cakes you can buy at the grocery store, but better!
-You’ll always have a delicious chocolate cake on hand to entertain surprise guests or devour after a long day at work.
+It's convenient like one of those frozen cakes you can buy at the grocery store, but better!
+You'll always have a delicious homemade chocolate cake on hand to entertain surprise guests or devour after a long day at work.
 Enjoy!

 - 160 grams cake flour

 - ½ teaspoon baking powder

 - 90 grams semi-sweet couverture chocolate callets, melted*